john-science/ESTA_Documentation/README.md

 ESTA is a command-line tool for processing raw emissions data into spatially and temporally-allocated emissions inventories, suitable for photochemicaly modeling or other analysis.

+> NOTE: The official version of this repo has been moved to the fork in the [mmb-carb](https://github.com/mmb-carb/ESTA_Documentation) organization.

 ## ESTA Documentation